ubarsc/ubarsc.github.io/_posts/2025-08-11-numbastruct.markdown

         self.best_array = None
 ```

-You can also have lists or dictionaries as attribuites of your class:
+You can also have lists or dictionaries as attributes of your class:
 ```
 spec = [('count', types.uint32),
     ('sum', types.uint64),